-- The Finance department will continue exercising financial discipline and risk management to help grow the agency's reserves to its strategic goal of having 180-days of operating cash on hand. - Active management of constrained finances to allocate resources to position other departments and programs to launch and to be successful such as the Programs department. - Additional Budget for Financial Investment Advisor in anticipation of needing to invest excess cash once reserve goals have been reached.
+- The Finance department will continue exercising financial discipline and risk management to help grow the agency's reserves to its goal of having 90-days of operating cash on hand. - Active management of constrained finances to allocate resources to position other departments and programs to launch and to be successful such as the Programs department. - Additional Budget for Financial Investment Advisor in anticipation of needing to invest excess cash once reserve goals have been reached. - In the interim, IT staff will report under the Finance department for FY24.

-FY24 Actual FY25 Proposed Finance 7.0 8.0
+FY23 Actual FY24 Proposed Finance 4.0 7.0

-TABLE 10: FINANCE POSITIONS
+TABLE 11: FINANCE POSITIONS